adamearle/Animix-Fulll-Screen-Button-Addon/README.md

-# Animix Fulll creen Button Addon
+# Animix Fulll Screen Button Addon
 The addon expose the fullscreen button in the main window topbar making for a more immersive and focused experience while working.

 ***